kubermatic/docs/content/kubermatic/master/guides/installation/add_seed_cluster/_index.en.md

 ## Update DNS

-The apiservers of all user cluster control planes running in the seed cluster are exposed by the NodePort Proxy.
+Depending on the chosen [Expose Strategy]({{< ref "../expose_strategy">}})), the control planes of all user clusters running in the Seed cluster will be exposed by the `nodeport-proxy` or using services of type `NodePort` directly.
 By default each user cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g. `hdu328tr.kubermatic.kubermatic.example.com` for the Seed from the previous step when `kubermatic.example.com` is the main domain where the KKP dashboard/API are available.

-To facilitate this, a wildcard DNS record `*.[seed-name].[kubermatic-domain]` must be created.
-The target of the DNS wildcard record should be the `EXTERNAL-IP` of the `nodeport-proxy` service in the `kubermatic` namespace.
+A wildcard DNS record `*.[seed-name].[kubermatic-domain]` must be created.
+The target of the DNS wildcard record should be the `EXTERNAL-IP` of the `nodeport-proxy` service in the `kubermatic` namespace or a set of seed nodes IPs.

 ### With LoadBalancers